vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

   }
 ```

 2. Execute your job by clicking on **Build Now** and check the Console Log.
-You should see something similar to the following:
+You should see the following output after the `sh` step:

 ```
+openjdk version "9.0.4"
+OpenJDK Runtime Environment (build 9.0.4+12-Debian-4) OpenJDK 64-Bit Server VM (build 9.0.4+12-Debian-4, mixed mode)
 ```

 # Exercise 1.3 - Agents with Docker